jchitpin/thinkdeck/README.md

 ## Design compromises

 1. Several millimetres bigger in all dimensions compared to the original Penkesu.
-2. Keyboard PCB is held in place by friction and YMMV.
-3. Display is top aligned to increase cable management space.
+2. Display is top aligned to increase cable management space.
-4. Display is relatively small because most of the electronics are enclosed in the top chassis.
+3. Display is relatively small because most of the electronics are enclosed in the top chassis.
-5. No 3.5mm headphone jack.
+4. No 3.5mm headphone jack.
 Bluetooth audio required unless connected to a monitor via HDMI.
-6. No trackpoint. :(
+5. No trackpoint. :(

 # Materials